Skip to content

 You can improve prominent ears with otoplasty.

 Prominent ears — the so-called "bat ears" — can cause significant discomfort in the lives of those who have them.
 Many people try to disguise them with hair, hats, or headbands, and end up limiting even their choice of hairstyles and daily activities.
-In my practice in Londrina, Brazil, I perform otoplasty with the aim of restoring harmony and naturalness to the facial contour, bringing more confidence and well-being to the patient.
-It is a safe surgery, with predictable results, that gently reshapes the ear cartilage to create ears that are proportional to the face.
+As a board-certified plastic surgeon in Brazil with over twenty years of experience, I perform otoplasty — also known as ear pinning or ear surgery — with the aim of restoring a natural, balanced appearance to the facial contour, bringing more confidence and well-being to the patient.
+When correctly indicated and performed in an appropriate surgical setting, it reshapes the ear cartilage to create ears that are more proportional to the face, while still requiring individual assessment of risks, healing and expectations.

 From what age?

-From the age of six, the ears have completed about 90% of their development and can therefore be operated on safely.
+From the age of six, the ears have completed about 90% of their development and can therefore be assessed for surgery when the child is healthy and the indication is appropriate.
 In many cases, I prefer to perform otoplasty at this age — before the start of school life — to avoid embarrassment among peers.
-However, many of my patients seek the surgery in adulthood and achieve equally excellent results.
-There is no upper age limit for otoplasty.
+However, many of my patients seek the surgery in adulthood and achieve meaningful improvement.
+There is no strict upper age limit for otoplasty when clinical evaluation and health status allow surgery.

 Subscribe to my YouTube channel: